-DePaul University College of LAS > Academics > Geography > GIS Certificate >
+College of Liberal Arts & Social Sciences > Academics > Geography > GIS Certificate > FAQ

 If you are a full-time DePaul undergraduate student, there is no additional cost for the certificate program if you take the five courses in conjunction with your existing studies as electives or learning domain requirements.
 Otherwise, the tuition charged for the GIS Certificate is part-time undergraduate tuition.
-The 2016-2017 tuition is $600 per credit hour.
+The 2022-2023 undergraduate tuition is $722 per credit hour.
 Each certificate course is four credit hours and there are five courses.
-Therefore the tuition will be $12,000.
+Therefore, the tuition will be $14,440.
+The 2022-2023 graduate tuition is $743 per credit hour.
+Each certificate course is four credit hours and there are four courses.
+Therefore, the tuition will be $11,880.
 In addition to tuition, there are fees and the cost of books.
 If you are a graduate student, you should check with your degree program about how to incorporate the GIS Certificate into your program of study.
 Some graduate programs may allow undergraduate GIS courses to be counted towards a graduate degree; others may not.
 Many graduate students who complete the 5-course GIS Certificate are in a master's in Public Service, Master of Public Health, master's in Psychology (e.g. Community Psychology) and master's in Sociology program.

 A student with an associate’s degree must apply to DePaul as an undergraduate, degree seeking student.
 Once accepted into DePaul as an undergraduate, you can enroll in the GIS Certificate.

-You should enroll in the GIS Certificate as an undergraduate, non-degree seeking student.
+You should enroll in either the GIS Undergraduate Certificate or the GIS Graduate Certificate as a non-degree student.
 Further application information can be found at DePaul's Non-Degree Admissions Page.
-If you have additional questions regarding undergraduate non-degree seeking student admissions process please contact LASAdvising@depaul.edu.
-The GIS Certificate is not a graduate certificate.
+If you have additional questions regarding undergraduate or graduate non-degree seeking student admissions process please contact LASAdvising@depaul.edu.

 You cannot enroll in any DePaul courses until you have been admitted as a student to DePaul University.
 Once you have been admitted and have a DePaul ID number, you can enroll in GIS courses through Campus Connection.
 The deadline for enrolling in any GIS Certificate course is the ‘Add Classes’ deadline for all DePaul courses.
 This is typically one week after the start of the academic quarter.